benchinny/benchinny.github.io/_pages/teaching.md

 nav_order: 6
 ---

-I will be teaching the class 'Vision & Psychophysics' at RIT in the Fall of 2025.
+I will be teaching the class 'Vision & Psychophysics' at RIT either in the Fall of 2025 or Spring of 2026.
 I will update this page with learning materials in the near future.